Filtered CHCHE Courses (2023-24)

 Introduction to methods of synthesis, separation, purification, and characterization used routinely in chemical research laboratories.
 Ch 4 a focuses on the synthesis and analysis of organic molecules; Ch 4 b focuses on the synthesis and analysis of inorganic and organometallic molecules.
 Ch 4 a, second term; Ch 4 b, third term.

 Modern synthetic chemistry.
 Specific experiments may change from year to year.
 Ch 5 a focuses on experiments illustrating the multistep syntheses of natural products.
 Ch 5 b focuses on the synthesis and spectroscopic characterization of coordination and organometallic complexes and their applications in organic and electrochemical catalysis.
 Methodology will include advanced techniques of synthesis and instrumental characterization.
 Terms may be taken independently.
+Part a not offered 2023-24.

 Introduction to modern physical methods in chemistry and biology.
 Techniques include laser spectroscopy, microwave spectroscopy, electron spin resonance, nuclear magnetic resonance, mass spectrometry, FT-IR, fluorescence, scanning probe microscopies, and UHV surface methods.